FAQs for homeowners

 Q. Can I appeal if my Full Plans application is rejected?

 A. Plans can only be rejected because they do not meet the technical requirements of the building regulations.
 If so, your council will let you know and give you the chance to resubmit amended plans.
-If you do not agree with the council’s interpretation of the regulations, you can appeal to the Secretary of State for a ‘Determination’.
+If you do not agree with the council’s interpretation of the regulations, you can appeal to the Secretary of State for a Determination.
+(Also watch: What happens if I don't get the permission I need?)

 Q. Do I need to tell my neighbours about my building plans?